DSLR & External Camera Integration

 - Photos are captured at the camera's full native resolution

-Everything happens through the ALIVE app — guests interact with the iPad as usual, but the photos come from your professional camera.
+Everything happens through the ALIVE app — guests interact with the device as usual, but the photos come from your professional camera.

 Setting Up